×

 SMSU comeback falls short amid rebounding troubles in NCAA region quarterfinals

-TOPEKA, KAN. — Although embarking on a comeback and bringing the game within two possessions in the final minutes, rebounding troubles faulted the No. 6 Southwest Minnesota State University mens basketball team in a 69-62 loss to No. 3 Winona State University Saturday afternoon in the NCAA Central Region quarterfinals.
+TOPEKA, KAN. — Despite attempting a valiant comeback and bringing the game within two possessions in the final minutes, rebounding troubles faulted the No. 6 Southwest Minnesota State University mens basketball team in a 69-62 loss to No. 3 Winona State University Saturday afternoon in the NCAA Division II Central Region quarterfinals.
 The Mustangs never led during the game.

 The Mustangs were outrebounded 23-12 in the first half, and 45-26 overall.
-WSU finished with 20 second-chance points to SMSU’s 0, and the Warriors built up a 13-point lead by halftime.
+WSU finished with 20 second-chance points to SMSU’s none, and the Warriors built up a 13-point lead by halftime.

 SMSU brought the game within 5 points in the final minute after overcoming as much as a 16-point deficit.
-Yet, the Mustangs had to result in fouling WSU, to which they were able to hit the free throws in the end to seal the game.
+Yet, the Mustangs had to resort in fouling WSU, and the Warriors hit the free throws in the end to seal the game.

 Sparking SMSU’s rally back, Dunwa Omot grabbed a steal and drilled in a 3-pointer to bring the Mustangs within 58-51 with 5:45 to go.
 Aeron Stevens then got a steal of his own, which resulted in a Jakob Braaten fast break layup to make it a 5-point game, 60-55, with just over two minutes left.

-WSU’s Isaiah Thompson was found open for a layup, and Braaten brought the game back within two possessions after going 1 of 2 at the free-throw line after drawing a foul, 62-56.
+WSU’s Isaiah Thompson was found open for a layup, and Braaten brought the game back within two possessions by making one of his free-throw attempts after drawing a foul, 62-56.

-The Warriors’ defense continued to stay cohesive, and forced a SMSU turnover with a steal for an open basket for a 64-56 lead with under a minute to go.
+The Warriors’ cohesive defense forced a SMSU turnover with a steal for an open basket for a 64-56 lead with under a minute to go.

-The Mustangs had to begin to foul while in the bonus, and despite late 3-pointers from both Omot and Mekhi Shaw, the Warriors were able to make their free throws to stay ahead.
+The Mustangs began fouling while in the bonus, and despite late 3-pointers from Omot and Mekhi Shaw, the Warriors made their free throws to stay ahead.

-Overall, WSU went 12 of 15 from the charity stripe, including a 6 for 6 performance for Connnor Drew.
+Overall, WSU went 12 of 15 from the charity stripe, including a 6 for 6 performance from Connor Drew.

 The Mustangs performed better on the offensive glass in the opening minutes of the second half with four rebounds to WSU’s one, but SMSU couldn’t get shots to fall and went 1 for 10 from the field in the first five minutes.